Dennis-Maigua/willguard/README.md

 - Then click `Save` >> `Migrate to Ganache` >> `Account 1` >> `+ Add account or hardware wallet` >> `Import account`.

-- Finally, paste in the Private Key that you had copied from Ganache and click `Import`.
+- Paste in the Private Key that you had copied from Ganache, and finally click `Import`.

+>**Note**: Do not close Ganache from this point onwards, otherwise it will reset everything and you will have to repeat this process again manually.
+However, you can close it when you are done with the project.

 ### Step 4.
 Compile & Deploy Smart Contracts

-Go back to Terminal 2 above, then compile and deploy the smart contracts in the project:
+Go back to `Terminal 2` above, and run the commands below:

 ```bash
     $ truffle compile
     $ truffle migrate --network development
 ```

+>**Note**: Steps 3 and 4 have to be repeated every time you are running the project from a fresh start.

 ### Step 5.
 Run the Project

-Run the following command in `both` terminals, to start the `client` and `server`.
+Run the following command in both terminals, to start the `client` and `server`.

-- Terminal 1 & Terminal 2:
+- Terminal 1 and 2:

 ```bash
     $ npm start